Tiger Woods

 Woods has held numerous golf records.
 He has been the number one player in the world for the most consecutive weeks and for the greatest total number of weeks of any golfer in history.
 He has been awarded PGA Player of the Year a record 11 times and has won the Byron Nelson Award for lowest adjusted scoring average a record eight times.
 Woods has the record of leading the money list in ten different seasons.
 He has won 15 professional major golf championships (trailing only Jack Nicklaus, who leads with 18) and 82 PGA Tour events (tied for first all time with Sam Snead).
 Woods leads all active golfers in career major wins and career PGA Tour wins.

-Woods is the fifth (after Gene Sarazen, Ben Hogan, Gary Player and Jack Nicklaus) player to achieve the career Grand Slam, and the youngest to do so.
+Woods is the fifth of six (after Gene Sarazen, Ben Hogan, Gary Player and Jack Nicklaus, and followed by Rory McIlroy) players to achieve the career Grand Slam, and the youngest to do so.
 He is also the second golfer out of two (after Nicklaus) to achieve a career Grand Slam three times.

 Woods has won 18 World Golf Championships.
 He was also part of the American winning team for the 1999 Ryder Cup.
-In May 2019, Woods was awarded the Presidential Medal of Freedom by Donald Trump, the fourth golfer to receive the honor.
+In May 2019, Woods was awarded the Presidential Medal of Freedom by President Trump, the fourth golfer to receive the honor.

 On February 23, 2021, Woods was hospitalized in serious but stable condition after a single-car collision and underwent emergency surgery to repair compound fractures sustained in his right leg in addition to a shattered ankle.
 In an interview with Golf Digest in November 2021, Woods indicated that his full-time career as a professional golfer was over, although he would continue to play "a few events per year".
-He returned to the PGA Tour for the first time since the car crash at the 2022 Masters.
+For the first time since the car crash, he returned to the PGA Tour at the 2022 Masters.
+As of June 2025, his net worth is estimated at US$ 1.3 billion, according to Forbes.